Who We Are

 I am married with two young children and live in the New Forest.
 I enjoy being in nature, spending time with loved ones and reading.

-MBCT Teacher and Trainer
+MBCT Teacher and Trainer (Provides Supervision)

 I’m a qualified Social Worker, graduating from University of Umea, Sweden in 1979, when I moved to the UK.
 My background is primarily in Adult Mental Health, within NHS, Health & Social Care and the Voluntary sectors.
 As an experienced Mental Health Practitioner, Cognitive Behavioural Therapist (CBT) and Mindfulness Based Cognitive Therapy (MBCT) Teacher and Trainer, I have a particular interest in working with people experiencing depression, anxiety and a range of mental health issues.